DaveCTurner/davecturner.github.io/_posts/2020-12-12-rolling-tcpdump.md

 rm -vf $1
 ```

-Note that `xargs` doesn't parallelise anything by default, so if the `done.sh`
+Invoking `xargs` like this will process the files in turn, with no parallelism,
-script can't keep up with the traffic then a backlog of compressed capture
+so if the `done.sh` script can't keep up with the traffic then a backlog of
-files might build up.
-Consider running these captures in their own filesystem
+compressed capture files might build up.
+Consider running these captures in
-to bound the disk space they can consume, or else adjust `done.sh` to simply
+their own filesystem to bound the disk space they can consume, or else adjust
-delete the capture file with no additional processing if disk usage is building
+`done.sh` to simply drop the given file with no additional processing if disk
-up.
+usage is building up.

 There's a couple of feedback gotchas here.
 Firstly, deleting the compressed
 file triggers `inotifywait` again, which is why compressed files are skipped by